Is Sucralose Bad for You? Side Effects, Foods and More - Dr. Axe

 So does sucralose cause weight gain?
 Well, we know that in many cases it doesn’t help with weight loss, and for people who use it in their cooking, baking and coffee strictly to watch their calorie count, this really doesn’t seem to be an effective weight-loss method.

 There have been reports of adverse reactions to sucralose and products made with Splenda, including headaches and allergic reactions.
-Plus, recent research indicates that consuming sucralose can negatively impact your gut health and even cause metabolic syndrome.
+Plus, recent research has indicated that consuming sucralose can negatively impact your gut health and even cause metabolic syndrome.

-If you tend to use sucralose because it’s a no-calorie option and you’re trying to lose weight, know that studies show artificial sweeteners like Splenda do not appear to help with weight loss.
+If you tend to use sucralose because it’s a no-calorie option and you’re trying to lose weight, know that studies have shown artificial sweeteners like Splenda do not appear to help with weight loss.
 Instead, opt for natural sweeteners that are lower in calories instead.

 Raw honey and stevia are just two excellent options.